Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/-Sample---FT12.md

 ## A. KBerry on Raspberry Pi (hardware UART)

-This setup is ideal when you want a compact KNX gateway using a **Raspberry Pi + KBerry HAT**, running Node‑RED and KNX Ultimate directly on the Pi.
+This setup is ideal when you want a compact KNX gateway using a **Raspberry Pi + KBerry HAT**, running Node-RED and KNX Ultimate directly on the Pi.

 ### A.1 Required hardware

 - Raspberry Pi 3 or 4 (Model B recommended)
-- Weinzierl **KBerry** KNX interface (mounted on the 40‑pin GPIO header)
+- Weinzierl **KBerry** KNX interface (mounted on the 40-pin GPIO header)
 - KNX TP bus (twisted pair) with 30 V power supply
 - microSD card with Raspberry Pi OS
 - Optional: case that fits Raspberry + KBerry

 ### A.2 Electrical wiring / schematic

-On the **Raspberry Pi side**, KBerry sits directly on the 40‑pin header and uses the primary UART:
+On the **Raspberry Pi side**, KBerry sits directly on the 40-pin header and uses the primary UART:

 ```text
 Raspberry Pi GPIO header            KBerry